Therapists & Mentors

 Lexi Root, Therapist; LCSW

-Anxiety - Trauma - Depression - Truancy - Substance Use -Women’s Issues
+Anxiety - Trauma - Depression - Truancy - Substance Use - Women’s Issues

-Brian Safaie, Therapist; BS, MA, LPCC
+Brian Safaie, Therapist; BS, MA, NCC, LPC

-Brian is currently pursuing a Master’s degree in Clinical Mental Health Counseling at the University of Colorado, Colorado Springs.
-His open and non-judgmental approach focuses on building a strong therapeutic relationship to help clients access their unique potential for personal growth.
-Originally from California, Brian has extensive experience working with children and adolescents in both mentorship and teaching roles.
-After spending the past three years teaching middle school in Pueblo, Colorado, he moved to Colorado Springs to follow his passion for promoting the social and emotional well-being of adolescents and young people.
-When he is not in the therapy room, Brian can be found on the mats training Brazilian jiu-jitsu or in the mountains on a multi-day backpacking trip.
+Brian is a Licensed Professional Counselor Candidate in the state of Colorado.
+His open, compassionate, and non-judgmental approach focuses on building a strong therapeutic relationship to help clients access their innate potential for personal growth and healing.
+Originally from California, he has extensive experience working with children, adolescents, and adults struggling with anxiety, depression, addictions, and challenges in interpersonal relationships.
+Outside of therapy, Brian can be found training Brazilian jiu-jitsu, playing electric guitar, or in the mountains on a multi-day backpacking trip.

-Seth is a Counselor Candidate and believes that the key to the counseling process is a solid therapeutic relationship where the client connects securely to their therapist.
+Seth is a Licensed Professional Counselor and believes that the key to the counseling process is a solid therapeutic relationship where the client connects securely to their therapist.
 Seth works towards creating this relationship through experiential tools like board games, hiking, rock climbing, and card games and providing a safe space for people to engage well and feel unconditionally seen.
 He believes that everyone is in process and that no matter someone's past, healing is possible.
 He is honored to be a part of that healing process.
 His interests include hiking, fly fishing, reading, any kind of game, rock climbing, and anything else outside!

 Josiah Cole, Peer Mentor